inttter/iinter.me/content/forza-horizon-3.md

 description: A game released in 2016 by Playground Games.
 Here is my personal experience with it!
 ---

-In Christmas of 2016, I recieved an Xbox One S. It was the first time I was able to properly play games after being stuck on a PS3 for a long time.
+In Christmas of 2016, I received an Xbox One S. It was the first time I was able to properly play games after being stuck on a PS3 for a long time.
 My PS3 was the console I was stuck on for quite a few years, even after the (now) last-gen consoles each came out in 2014.
-I got a few games along with my Xbox aswell.
-For example, some prominent ones I got were [Rocket League](https://rocketleague.com) and [Minecraft Xbox One Edition](https://minecraft.fandom.com/wiki/Xbox_One_Edition).
+I got a few games along with my Xbox as well.
+For example, some prominent ones I got were [Rocket League](https://www.rocketleague.com/en) and [Minecraft Xbox One Edition](https://minecraft.fandom.com/wiki/Xbox_One_Edition).
 As a part of these games, I got [Forza Horizon 3](https://en.wikipedia.org/wiki/Forza_Horizon_3) as well, a prominent racing game from the Forza franchise back in 2016, which was the same year in which the game released.

 <img src="/images/forza-horizon-3/xbox-one-s.png" alt="The Xbox One S in question positioned in my living room.
 At the time of making this post, it hasn't been played with for about a year.">